Want to know more about Mignonette? Take a look at our frequently asked questions below.

 7. How do I download other games to the Mignonette?

 The Mignonette kit comes pre-programmed with a test program and the Munch game.
-To re-program it, you will need a special adapter called a "programmer".
+To re-program it, you will need a special adapter called a "programming dongle", or simply a "programmer".
 One end connects to a PC via a USB cable.
 The other end has a 6-pin connector which connects to the Mignonette (that connector is labeled J2).

-• Atmel AVRISP mkII - pre-assembled, approximate cost US$36
+• Atmel AVRISP mkII - pre-assembled, approximate cost US$34

 • Ladyada’s USBtinyISP - kit, approximate cost US$22